-I think everybody should go and read Mark Dever’s article that was just republished and updated I think in October at the Gospel Coalition website on “Where Did All These Calvinists Come From?,” and he gives a list of influences.
-The on going impact of Spurgeon, Lloyd-Jones in these recent days, Banner of Truth recovery of the Puritans, evangelism explosion with James Kennedy and the reformed impact that Kennedy had.
+I think everybody should go and read Mark Dever’s article that was just republished and updated in October at The Gospel Coalition website called “Where Did All These Calvinists Come From?”
+He gives a list of influences: the ongoing impact of Spurgeon, Lloyd-Jones in these recent days, Banner of Truth’s recovery of the Puritans, and Evangelism Explosion with James Kennedy and the Reformed impact that Kennedy had.
 The battle for the Bible was mostly led by Calvinists.
-So the recovering of the centrality of the doctrine of inerrancy in the 70s and 80s, J.I.
+J.I.
 Packer and his book Knowing God, R.C.
-Sproul and Ligonier Ministries, John MacArthur.
-And I would add Chuck Colson to that list and reformed rap.
+Sproul and Ligonier Ministries, and John MacArthur all helped recover the centrality of the doctrine of inerrancy in the seventies and eighties.
+I would add Chuck Colson and Reformed rap to that list as well.

-Number one, I have embedded reformed theology in the matrix of Christians Hedonism.
+First, I have embedded Reformed theology in the matrix of Christians Hedonism.
 That is my unique little thing.
-I embed reformed theology in the matrix of Christian Hedonism.
-God is most glorified in you which you... when you are most satisfied in him, which ties the central theme of reformed theology to the central passion of the human heart, mainly to be happy.
-And it says you can’t have...
+I embed Reformed theology in the matrix of Christian Hedonism — God is most glorified in you when you are most satisfied in him — which ties the central theme of Reformed theology to the central passion of the human heart: being happy.
 Christian Hedonism says you can’t have full and lasting happiness if the glory of God is not your treasure.
 And, more shockingly, God will not be glorified in your life most fully if you are not most fully satisfied in him.
 That is my contribution.
-I got it straight from Jonathan Edwards, C.S.
-Lewis who got it from the Bible.
-And then I circled around and have seen it all over in the Bible.
-And that is what I think is the main thing done is to put reformed theology in the context of ramping up the importance of joy and happiness and the emotions in the Christian life.
+I got it straight from Jonathan Edwards and C.S.
+Lewis, who got it from the Bible.
+Then I circled around and have seen it all over in the Bible.
+The main thing I have done is that I have put Reformed theology in the context of ramped-up importance of joy and happiness and the emotions in the Christian life.

-The third thing I do is I write.
-I say with Calvin: I learn as I write, I write as I learn.
-So there are a lot of books by John Piper, all of them saying the same thing, because I have tried to apply in all kinds of areas of life that central truth that God is most glorified in us when we are most satisfied in him.
+Third, I write.
+I say with Calvin (quoting Augustine): “I count myself one of the number of those who write as they learn and learn as they write.”
+There are a lot of books by John Piper, all of them saying the same thing, because I have tried to apply in all kinds of areas of life the central truth that God is most glorified in us when we are most satisfied in him.

-And the fourth thing I do is I pray desperately all the time, without ceasing.
-I mean just...
+Fourth, I pray desperately all the time without ceasing.
 I am always desperate.
-And so I am always crying out to God to help me hold on to the gospel in my life.
+I am always crying out to God to help me hold onto the gospel in my life.
 I do not take for granted that I will finish well.
 I never took for granted for 38 years that I would stay in the ministry.
-I always felt vulnerable, vulnerable to being angry, vulnerable to being resentful, vulnerable to being lustful, vulnerable to being proud, vulnerable to being lazy.
+I always felt vulnerable — vulnerable to being angry, vulnerable to being resentful, vulnerable to being lustful, vulnerable to being proud, vulnerable to being lazy.
 I am a vulnerable man.
-Therefore I am always crying out: Help me, hold me, don’t let me go.
-Keep me useful.
-So prayer has been, I think, an essential part in my life.
+Therefore, I am always crying out, “Help me, hold me, don’t let me go.
+Keep me useful.”
+Prayer has been, I think, an essential part of my life.